Adding Terpenes to Cannabis Products (Distillate, Buds, Dabs, Oil, & Tinctures)

 Also found in pepper, cinnamon, cloves, oregano, hops, and basil.

 As one of the spicier terpenes, caryophyllene may have an invigorating effect on the user.
 However, it’s often used to actually reduce the effects of some stronger cannabis strains.
-Its most meaningful medical benefits are the anti-inflammatory, antioxidant, and pain-relieving properties.
-It may also help those who suffer from insomnia, though it’s not as relaxing as some other terpenes.

 Also found in rosemary, basil, parsley, sage, pine needles, and conifers.